Makaroni na Furna

 - 07

-Let the dish rest for at least 15 minutes before slicing.
+Let the dish sit for at least 15 minutes before slicing so the custard can firm up.

 Serve warm, or do as many Bulgarians do and eat the leftovers cold straight from the fridge the next day.